google-github-actions/analyze-code-security-scc/README.md

 support](https://cloud.google.com/support).**

 > [!IMPORTANT]
+> This action requires the Security Command Center Premium tier or Enterprise
+> tier.
+In the Premium tier, you must be a subscription customer to use this
-> This is a Security Command Center Premium tier offering for subscription customers only.
-You must activate the Security Command Center Premium tier in the Google Cloud organization to use this feature.
+> action.
+You must activate Security Command Center at the organization level to
->
+> use this feature.
-> This offering is covered by the Pre-GA Offerings Terms of the Google Cloud Terms of Service.

 > [!CAUTION]
 > Don’t enter any sensitive information such as passwords and other personal identifiable information in the Terraform plan files.